Team event up 1st as Olympic figure skating begins

 Along with Chen, they have another men’s medal contender in high-flying but inconsistent Vincent Zhou, and veteran Jason Brown, whose fourth-place free skate during the team event in Sochi helped the U.S. win bronze.

-Ice dancers Madison Chock and Evan Bates, Madison Hubbell and Zachary Donohue, and Kaitlin Hawayek and Jean-Luc Baker all have podium potential.
+Ice dancers Madison Chock and Evan Bates, the current U.S. champions, Hubbell and Donohue, and Kaitlin Hawayek and Jean-Luc Baker all have podium potential.
 Alysa Liu, Karen Chen and Mariah Bell are the U.S. options in the women’s short program and free skate.
-And there are two pairs options in Beijing in Alexa Knierim and Brandon Frazier and Ashley Cain-Gribble and Timothy LeDuc after the Americans qualified only one for the Pyeongchang Games.
+The other U.S. pair is Ashley Cain-Gribble and Timothy LeDuc after the Americans qualified only one for the Pyeongchang Games.

 ”I would love the opportunity to compete in that event,” said Bell, the 25-year-old U.S. champion who will be making her long-awaited Olympic debut. ”I know they will pick who they feel is best, but I would love the opportunity to compete.”